Shapshu: In Myth

-The first appearance of Shapash in the Baal Cycle is in KTU 1.2 iii, where she brings Aṯtar the news of Yam's accession to the kingship by the will of El, and may warn him of the possible consequences if he opposes El's decision and attempts to claim the throne for himself.
+The first appearance of Shapshu in the Baal Cycle is in KTU 1.2 iii, where she brings Aṯtar the news of Yam's accession to the kingship by the will of El, and may warn him of the possible consequences if he opposes El's decision and attempts to claim the throne for himself.
 Page interprets her role in this scene as that of a voice of moderation who successfully prevents conflict between Aṯtar and Yam.

-Later in the Epic, KTU 1.4 viii 21-27, Baal instructs his emissaries to travel to deliver a message to Mot in the netherworld by joining Shapash on her journey there.
+Later in the Epic, KTU 1.4 viii 21-27, Baal instructs his emissaries to travel to deliver a message to Mot in the netherworld by joining Shapshu on her journey there.
 Here, she is shown to act as a bridge between the worlds of the living and the dead.

-After Anat discovers Baal's body in KTU 1.6 i 8-18, she begins to weep, at which point Shapash helps Anat lift his body onto her shoulder so that she can carry it to Mount Sapan for burial.
-Shapash's assistance to Anat here may reflect her compassionate personality or may be a result of Anat finding his body at the entrance to the underworld, a location which Shapash travels through on her daily journey.
-Anat may even ask Shapash to burn bright (išḫn) in order to illuminate the underworld while they retrieve Baal's corpse.
+After Anat discovers Baal's body in KTU 1.6 i 8-18, she begins to weep, at which point Shapshu helps Anat lift his body onto her shoulder so that she can carry it to Mount Sapan for burial.
+Shapshu's assistance to Anat here may reflect her compassionate personality or may be a result of Anat finding his body at the entrance to the underworld, a location which Shapshu travels through on her daily journey.
+Anat may even ask Shapshu to burn bright ('išḫn) in order to illuminate the underworld while they retrieve Baal's corpse.

 In KTU 1.6 column iii, El rejoices at his dream that Baal is still alive.
-Through Anat, he commands Shapash to search for the god.
+Through Anat, he commands Shapshu to search for the god.
 When Baal and Mot are locked in their final confrontation in column vi, neither is able to gain the upper hand over the other.
-Shapash intervenes, warning Mot that El has designated Baal as monarch.
-Mot is so frightened at the idea of going against the will of El or offending Shapash that he concedes the kingship to Baal, ending the conflict.
-The final lines of the Epic, KTU 1.6 iv 45-54, consist of a hymn to Shapash.
-In this hymn, the gods and the rpum (suggested to be a group of semi-divine ancestral figures) are 'under' Shapash, likely referring to their position beneath the sun when Shapash is illuminating the living world and the underworld respectively.
+Shapshu intervenes, warning Mot that El has designated Baal as monarch.
+Mot is so frightened at the idea of going against the will of El or offending Shapshu that he concedes the kingship to Baal, ending the conflict.
+The final lines of the Epic, KTU 1.6 iv 45-54, consist of a hymn to Shapshu.
+In this hymn, the gods and the rpum (suggested to be a group of semi-divine ancestral figures) are 'under' Shapshu, likely referring to their position beneath the sun when Shapshu is illuminating the living world and the underworld respectively.

 The closing lines (49-54) of the hymn suggest an association with the deity Kothar-wa-Khasis, but translations of the nature of this association vary wildly between authors.
 Many older translations include lines such as 'Kôṯaru, your companion', but Wyatt translates 'Kothar-and-Hasis, steer (the bark)!
 Pilot (the ship), Kothar-and-Hasis!', presuming the existence of a solar barque, and Rahmouni prefers 'Kôṯaru, your spellcaster/And Ḫasīsu, your expert (in magic)'.
 Coogan and Smith's translation is close to that of Rahmouni: 'Kothar is your magician, and Hasis your diviner'.